napsternxg/indian-politics/IDEAS.md

 * We also get their image
 * Each name is prefixed with Mr. , Smt.
 Kumari, Shri, etc.
 * We can process these to get a dataset of names and their genders
+* We also get name of their state/constituency and hence can infer the regional origins of their names.